Nextrated/PaystackWalletApp/README.md

    Then, navigate to src/public/config and update the API_BASE_URL to your local or deployed URL (e.g., https://localhost:3000 or your production URL).

 4. **Run the Application:**

    npm run dev

 5. **Live Demo**
 https://paystackwalletapp.onrender.com/

+6. **Fund DVA**
+To fund test dva, transfer money to the account number generated here: https://demobank.paystackintegrations.com/ To fund live dva, transfer money to the account number from your mobile banking app.

+7. **Webhooks**
+To ensure all events are received, ensure you set your webhookurl on your paystack dashboard: https://yourwebhookurl/webhooks/paystack

+replace <yourwebhookurl> with the actual url